reftch/stock-service-vuejs/README.md

 ## Introduction

-This is a custom stock service for receiving a daily stock quotes and company data from the [AlphaVantage](https://www.alphavantage.co/). **Stock service** project contains 2 parts: server side and front end for visualization company's stock data.
+This is a custom stock service for receiving a daily stock quotes and company data from the [AlphaVantage](https://www.alphavantage.co/) public service. **Stock service** project contains 2 parts: server side and front end for visualization company's stock data.
 Server side is a Java application based on Spring Boot 2.4.4 ecosystem and implement a proxy service for the connection to the external API.

-This service aggregates a data fot the front-end application as one response per company.
+This service aggregates a data for the front-end application as one response per company.

 ## How to work with UI